anciii13/medical-equipment-procurement-back-end/README.md

 Scalability is crucial for maintaining performance and reliability under variable and increasing loads, ensuring that the system can grow and adapt to user and business needs.

-**1. Data Partitioning Strategy:**
+**1. Data partitioning strategy:**
-  - *Lazy Loading:* Use fetch = FetchType.LAZY in ORM to defer data loading until needed, improving performance and managing large datasets efficiently.
+  - *Lazy loading:* Use fetch = FetchType.LAZY in ORM to defer data loading until needed, improving performance and managing large datasets efficiently.

-**2.Database Replication and Fault Tolerance:**
+**2.Database replication and fault tolerance:**
-  - *Master-Slave Replication*: Implement a master-slave architecture where the master handles writes and slaves handle reads, enhancing fault tolerance and high availability.
+  - *Master-Slave replication*: Implement a master-slave architecture where the master handles writes and slaves handle reads, enhancing fault tolerance and high availability.

-**3. Load Balancer Strategy:**
+**3. Load balancer strategy:**
   - *Weighted Round Robin:* Use a load balancer with a Weighted Round Robin algorithm to distribute requests based on server capacity, ensuring balanced load and preventing server overload.

-**4. Monitoring Strategy:**
+**4. Monitoring strategy:**
   - *Prometheus:* Collect and store application metrics using Prometheus for robust performance monitoring and alerting.
   - *Grafana:* Visualize Prometheus metrics with Grafana to analyze performance trends and make data-driven decisions.